SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 a case would be provided on-path in a side channel associated to the downstream packet (B - in the figure).
 The requirements for this server-to-network (S2N) metadata are described in {{server-network}}.

-The client may provide information to an (access) router to drop lower priority marked packets of a flow (UDP 4-tuple) temporarily which can in turn redirect bandwidth to other flows of that network attachment, especially during a reactive event.
-Network shapers observe flows and apply policies to maximize performance but are not aware whether  there is a high preference for one flow (UDP 4-tuple) over another flow belonging to the same user and network
+The client may provide information to an (access) router to drop lower priority marked packets of a flow (UDP 4-tuple) temporarily which can in turn allocate available bandwidth to other flows of that network attachment, especially during a reactive management event.

+Network shapers
+observe flows and apply policies to maximize performance but are not aware whether  there is a high preference for one flow (UDP 4-tuple) over another flow belonging to the same user and network